Annette Gordon-Reed

 Annette Gordon-Reed (born November 19, 1958) is an American historian and law professor.
 She is currently the Carl M. Loeb University Professor at Harvard University and a professor of history in the university's Faculty of Arts & Sciences.
 She is formerly the Charles Warren Professor of American Legal History at Harvard University and the Carol K. Pforzheimer Professor at the Radcliffe Institute for Advanced Study.
 Gordon-Reed is noted for changing scholarship on Thomas Jefferson regarding his relationship with Sally Hemings and her children.

 She was awarded the Pulitzer Prize for History and the National Book Award for Nonfiction and 15 other prizes in 2009 for her work on the Hemings family of Monticello.
 In 2010, she received the National Humanities Medal and a MacArthur Fellowship.
 Since 2018, she has served as a trustee of the National Humanities Center in Research Triangle Park, NC.
 She was elected a Member of the American Philosophical Society in 2019.
 She is a Trustee of the Gilder Lehrman Institute of American History.

 Background and education

 Gordon-Reed was born in Livingston, Texas, to Bettye Jean Gordon and Alfred Gordon.
-She grew up in Jim Crow Conroe, Texas and was the first black child in her elementary school.
+She grew up in Jim Crow Conroe, Texas, and was the first Black child in her elementary school.
 In third grade she became interested in Thomas Jefferson.
-She graduated from Dartmouth College in 1981 and Harvard Law School in 1984, where she was a member of the Harvard Law Review.
+She graduated from Dartmouth College in 1981 and Harvard Law School in 1984, where she was the first African-American editor of the Harvard Law Review.